-Established in 1994, the Vaccine Injury Litigation Clinic is the only one of its kind in the country.
-Students in the clinic represent young children and adults who are seeking compensation for vaccine-related injuries and death.
-They appear in trial and appellate proceedings before the U.S. Court of Federal Claims.
-Students also have the opportunity to engage in law reform activities, including drafting and filing in appellate courts amici curiae briefs on important vaccine issues.
+Established in 1994, the Vaccine Injury Litigation Clinic was the first of its kind in the country.
+Students in the year-long clinic represent families of young children and adults seeking compensation for vaccine-related injuries and deaths and appear in trial, mediation, and appellate proceedings before the US Court of Federal Claims and the Office of Special Masters.

 Professorial Lecturer in Law and Co-Director, Renée J. Gentry

 Ms. Gentry is the Co-Director of the Vaccine Injury Litigation Clinic.

 Ms. Gentry founded her own firm, the Law Office of Renée J. Gentry, Esq. in Washington DC, specializing in vaccine injury litigation in June 2019.
 She is one of the leading experts on vaccine injury litigation in the National Vaccine Injury Compensation Program (NVICP).

 Ms. Gentry has advised numerous congressional members, staff, and committees on issues relevant to the NVICP, and she has also helped to draft proposed legislation.
 She is licensed to practice law in the District of Columbia and is admitted to the Federal Claims Court Bar.
 She is a member of the Vaccine Injured Petitioners Bar Association, a national bar representing the interests of claimants in the NVICP, where she served as President for four years.
 She is also a member of the US Court of Federal Claims Bar Association and the American Association for Justice (formerly ATLA).